March 20, 2020, 8:00 a.m.- 4:00 p.m.

 Free Business Consulting

 Jim Carroll, executive director of the Hampton Roads Small Business Development Center, is Gloucester for private consulting appointments every month!
 Meetings are free and held at the Gloucester Library on Main Street.
-Contact Lucy to schedule an appointment.
+Contact Economic Development to schedule an appointment.

 An up-to-date and comprehensive directory of small businesses in Gloucester County!
 Whether you are looking for a great lunch, a haircut, or a veterinarian, you will find it here.
 Please contact us Opens a New Window. with any updates or additions.

 Read why Gloucester is the perfect place for your business.